Grrrolf/Test/Networking.rst

 computer.
 This means that you can only reach the Ultimate cart from this computer and not from other devices on your network (better security).

-To configure such a direct connection, you will need to configure your Ultimate cartridge to something like this:
+To configure such a direct connection, you can configure your Ultimate cartridge to something like this:

 .. figure:: media/u2p_networking_main.png
    :scale: 200 %
    :alt: U2+ network settings - direct connection

 Make sure to disable DHCP.
+Otherwise your U2+ will query for an ip-address from your router/modem.

-You will also need to configure the ethernet network connection for your modern computer.
-To connect to the Ultimate cart, you will need to use a different IP-address, but you will need to use the same net mask.
-E.g. IP-address:
+For this to work, you will also need to configure the ethernet network connection for your modern computer.
+To connect to the Ultimate cart, you will need to use a different IP-address than the one you have chosen for your U2+, but you will need to use the same net mask.
-64.64.64.65 and Netmask: 255.255.255.0.
+E.g. IP-address: 64.64.64.65 and Netmask: 255.255.255.0.
 Note that in this example you should only change the last number in the IP-address.

 Make sure to make a note of the IP-address.
 You will need this address to reach the Ultimate cartridge on the network.